dotnet/docs/docs/core/tools/dotnet-tool-install.md

 ## Arguments

-`PACKAGE_ID`
+`PACKAGE_NAME`

-ID of the NuGet package that contains the .NET Core Global tool to install.
+Name/ID of the NuGet package that contains the .NET Core Global tool to install.

 ## Options